gwannon/ideasRoleras/EntregaElPaquete/DeliverThePackage.md

 The world of courier service is a world where technology has not entered.
 If you don't trust technology to send your information, you also can't trust messages filled with cyber implants and high-tech equipment.

-The mensakas tend to be the people in the city with the least chromes on their bodies, removing piercings and nails from the bones.
+The messengers tend to be the people in the city with the least chromes on their bodies, removing piercings and nails from the bones.
 Cyberimplants are hackable, they are traceable, they are detectable, they need specialized equipment to repair them, etc.

 Think that in a world of cyberimplants, everything is designed to combat this technology and the mercenaries cybernetically enhanced are trained to confront people with them.
 What could be a very clear disadvantage to some extent becomes an advantage.

 Instead of implants, you can consider that your couriers are exceptional in their types of movements and that they replace the extra abilities that cybernetycs could give them with their cunning instincts.

 Communications are verbal, no earpieces, messages or video calls, nothing that can be hacked electronically.
-They use their mensaka slang to “encrypt” their communications and shout orders, plans and warnings to each other.
+They use their messenger slang to “encrypt” their communications and shout orders, plans and warnings to each other.

 If they need to talk to the base, they have loose chips to call from an armored inter-cabin.
 And it is not the first time that they steal a cell phone from a careless passer-by while running away from a gang of mercs.

 #### Messenger slang

-As we have already said, the mensakas use their own slang, a secret language specific to each cooperative, with which they communicate during missions.
+As we have already said, the messengers use their own slang, a secret language specific to each cooperative, with which they communicate during missions.
 It has been developing over the years and does not stop evolving with the new people who enter.

 They are not complicated terms to understand, with a little time any trained AI could decipher them, but they are convoluted enough that a bunch of mercs full of combat synthdrugs will not know what escape plan you are plotting while they hold you in an alley with a rain of bullets.